 To this day, no one knows the cause of chronic fatigue syndrome.
-Some experts believe that it results from a viral infection because some viral infections exhibit similar symptoms.
+Some experts believe it results from a viral infection because some infections exhibit similar symptoms.
 For instance, a sore throat, muscle aches, joint pain, and headaches are common symptoms.

 Other symptoms that may be present are irritable bowel syndrome, brain fog, lack of concentration, memory issues, and feeling tired even after sufficient rest.